Circuit Breaker Law Means Less Money for City of Knox Budget

 Knox City Council

-The Knox City Council will tackle the dumpster ordinance when they meet to work toward the second reading of the document tonight.
+The Knox City Council members will discuss progress on the Serenity Garden project when they meet tonight.

 Continue reading